-JCSU's eLearning Canvas is the University's electronic instructional platform.
+JCSU's eLearning CANVAS is the University's electronic instructional platform.
 Courses are offered in online and hybrid formats.
-Supplemental electronic resources may be made available for on-ground courses through Canvas.
 A convenience fee of \$125 is charged for all online and hybrid courses.
+Supplemental electronic resources may be made available for on-ground courses through computer-assisted courses in CANVAS, at no additional charge.